WOMEN AND LEADERSHIP

 Read more on Carl Laemmle, Women, and Leadership in Hollywood here.

-THE PARTNERSHIP OF ADOLPH ZUKOR AND MARY PICKFORD
+ADOLPH ZUKOR AND MARY PICKFORD

 A stellar businessman, Adolph Zukor knew how to succeed in the fledgling film industry: he needed a star as a partner.
 Enter Mary Pickford.